jmbucknall/EZDSL/ezdsl.md

 reference the topmost object (they are inherently non-navigable).

-Also because, the node structure is hidden I was able to implement a node suballocator scheme (called a TNodeStore; see the source) to help me and the containers manage blocks of nodes, rather than just one at a time.
+Also because, the node structure is hidden I was able to implement a node suballocator scheme (called a `TNodeStore`; see the source) to help me and the containers manage blocks of nodes, rather than just one at a time.
 Because the nodes are generally all the same size for a given container type, we can take advantage of this and speed up allocations and deallocations of nodes, compared with using the heap.
-So if you look at the TNodeStore code you'll see things like node reuse, several containers using the same node store and so on.
+So if you look at the `TNodeStore` code you'll see things like node reuse, several containers using the same node store and so on.

-In 32-bit land, the TNodeStore class is fully thread-safe.
+In 32-bit land, the `TNodeStore` class is fully thread-safe.
 Hence, just like the normal Delphi heap, you can use several different containers in different threads and know that their node allocation method is perfectly safe, despite the fact that they all use the same node